Wampanoag: Current status

-Today, there are two federally recognized Wampanoag tribes and no state-recognized Wampanoag tribes.
-There are numerous unrecognized tribes who identify as being Wampanoag.
-The Massachusetts' Commission on Indian Affairs works with some of these organizations.
+Today, there are two federally recognized Wampanoag tribes and one state-recognized Wampanoag tribe.
+The Mashpee Wampanoag Tribe has about 3,200 enrolled citizens in 2023.
+The Wampanoag Tribe of Gay Head (Aquinnah) had 1,364 enrolled tribal citizens in 2019.
+The state-recognized Herring Pond Tribe has not posted their citizen records.

 Some genealogy experts testified that some of the tribes did not demonstrate the required continuity since historic times.
 For instance, in his testimony to the Bureau of Indian Affairs, the historian Francis Hutchins said that the Mashpee "were not an Indian tribe in the years 1666, 1680, 1763, 1790, 1834, 1870, and 1970, or at any time between 1666 and 1970."
 In his opinion, an Indian tribe was "an entity composed of persons of American Indian descent, which entity possesses distinct political, legal, cultural attributes, which attributes have descended directly from aboriginal precursors."
 Without accounting for cultural change, adaptation, and the effects of non-Indian society, Hutchins argued the Mashpee were not an Indian tribe historically because they adopted Christianity and non-Indian forms of dress and appearance, and chose to remain in Massachusetts as "second-class" citizens rather than emigrating westward (note: to Indian Territory) to "resume tribal existence."
 Hutchins also noted that they intermarried with non-Indians to create a "non-white" or "colored" community.
 Hutchins appeared to require unchanged culture, including maintenance of a traditional religion and essentially total social autonomy from non-Indian society."

+A project titled "Massachusetts Native Peoples and the Social Contract: A Reassessment for Our Times" began in 2015 to serve as an updated report on the cultural, linguistic, and economic state of Wampanoag peoples, including those from federally and non-federally recognized tribes.